 “If you really stop to think about it,” offered Brent Harrolle, Regional Vice President of Recruitment for Med Travelers, “In the allied world, clinicians work eight hour days.
 They’re not working 15 or 20 hours so the things they get to do from a personal perspective are, in most cases, just as important as the actual job.
 Traveling is a lifestyle choice not just a professional choice.
 So if you want to be an effective recruiter you have to understand the clinician’s life from the moment they wake up and put their feet on the ground to when they put their head back on the pillow at night.”

 “We literally spend weeks just teaching our recruiters how to get personal with people and how to ask questions without coming across as too invasive…and we also help them understand how to explain to a traveler why we’re asking these questions.
 At the end of the day, when my clinicians leave work, I need to make sure that they’re satisfied with their life outside of their job.
 That requires an understanding of what they want out of their career not only professionally but personally also.”

 “It’s really important for clinicians to collaborate with their recruiter and really be clear about what they’re looking for,” Harrolle added.
 “Communication with the recruiter is key, so we can make sure that we’re matching their professional and personal goals and ensuring they get everything they want to get out of traveling.”

-Since the relationship between the allied travel professional and their recruiter is utterly essential, one of the most important things to consider when choosing a partner is the long-term stability of the company itself.
+Since the relationship between the travel nurse and their recruiter is utterly essential, one of the most important things to consider when choosing a partner is the long-term stability of the company itself.
 After all, when taking a travel position, you’ll want to know that your recruiter will see you through the assignment.